 Darryl Baker

-Ormsby 103k Forward plan view of Ormsby (APA-49) moored at San Francisco, 4 July 1943, while conducting inclining experiments.
+Ormsby 103k Forward plan view of USS Ormsby (APA-49) moored at San Francisco, 4 July 1943, while conducting inclining experiments.

 Mare Island Navy Yard photo # 4867-43